CoalaWeb/coalaweb-docs/docs/joomla/extensions/contact/guide.md

 The available options coincide with Joomla's standard types such as **LC3**.
 The **Display Format** option will display an example of the currently acceptable format under the date fields which is handy when JavaScript is turned off on the users computer so they can still input the date manually using the correct format.

 The next option gives **Pro** users the ability to display a **Terms of Service** input field that can also be set to required.
 If you want to display the **TOS**  you will also need to enter an article **ID** in the **TOS Article ID** this is the article that will be displayed in a popup window so users can read before agreeing.
 Next you can chose to display a **Copy Me** field allowing users to receive a copy of the form when they submit it.
+Next is the option to turn on or off the display of a message informing users that fields marked with * are **Required**.

 The last two options are for the **Pro** subscribers and they allow you to set and display the **Character Limit** for the message field of the form.
 If displayed the **Character Limit** will count down as text is entered into the message field. *\[Figure-4\]*